BOB ROTONDO – GENERAL MANAGER

 Rotondo was also one of the founders of the East Coast Wizards.
 He eventually went out on his own and became the driving force behind the Boston Shamrocks.

-The Boston Shamrocks are clearly the apple of Rotondo's eye.
+The Boston Shamrocks are clearly the apple of Rotondo’s eye.
 The elite all-female Shamrocks remain his pride and joy.
-The list of Shamrock alumni who have gone on to play at some 50 Division 1 and Division 3 colleges is impressive, playing at programs such as Amherst, Boston University, Clarkson, Harvard, Maine, New Hampshire, Notre Dame, Providence, St. Anselm, and Yale, to just name a few.
+The list of Shamrock alumnae who have gone on to play at over 50 Division 1 and Division 3 colleges is impressive, playing at programs such as Amherst, Boston University, Clarkson, Harvard, Maine, New Hampshire, Notre Dame, Providence, St. Anselm, and Yale, to just name a few.